-Step 2 – Deliver A Copy Of The Lien To The Property Owner
+Step 2: Deliver Your Lien To the Property Owner

 Now you have a prepared mechanics lien form.
 BEFORE YOU FILE, you need to complete this next step.
 You’ll need evidence that you completed this step in order to properly file your lien claim.

 The California mechanics lien law requires you to deliver a copy of your mechanics lien to the property owner…and to deliver it FAST.
 As a matter of fact, you must send it out for delivery before filing your lien, and attach proof of that delivery with the lien you’re filing.

 So for this step, simply make a copy of your fully completed and signed mechanics lien, and put it in the mail addressed to the property owner!
 You must send this to the owner by US Regular Certified Mail.
 You can mail it with “Return Receipt Requested,” but this is not required.